On the Search Menu, click Full Text Search (shortcut Ctrl+F), or click the

 Wildcards

-You may include the wild cards * and ? in any word. * matches zero or more alpha-numeric or underscore characters. ? matches a single alpha-numeric or underscore character.
+You may include the wild cards * and ? in any word, in both Match exact phrase and Match each search term modes. * matches zero or more alpha-numeric or underscore characters. ? matches a single alpha-numeric or underscore character.
+Note that these wildcards do not match spaces.
 There is no restriction on the placement of wildcard characters in a word: they may appear initially, medially and/or finally unless there are quotations.
-Wildcards are not allowed inside quotation marks.
 Here are some examples of wildcard usage:

-Note that a search term with a wildcard as the first character will take much longer than if no wildcards are present or if wildcards are present in other positions.'
+Note: A search term with a wildcard as the first character will take much longer than if no wildcards are present or if wildcards are present in other positions.